-The key difference between all three concepts, “Prototype, PoC and MVP” is that only the MVP, in this case, is actually a usable Product.
-It’s not something you do for your in-house staff and internal testing and is shown only to the limited number of stakeholders but publicly released to everyone.
+The key difference between all three concepts, “Prototype, PoC, and MVP” is that only the MVP, in this case, is a usable Product.
+It’s not something you do for your in-house staff and internal testing and is shown only to a limited number of stakeholders but publicly released to everyone.

 With every subsequent iteration of your MVP, you know more about your users’ problems and can further refine your solution.
 You continue to update and upgrade until your MVP becomes a full-fledged product that satisfies your audience’s needs and pain points.

 To put it shortly, the key idea here is to create a Product with a minimum set of features to satisfy early adopters – people with the most intense and frequent need to solve the problem.
 By giving your solution to them, you can check whether its core idea is viable.

 - Get User Feedback – An MVP is an excellent tool to find out what your early users think about your product, and learn from their feedback to improve the product’s next versions.